scottcorgan/bundles/README.md

 * `name` - the name of the middleware to hook after
 * `callback` - typical middleware callback to that takes 3 arguments: `req`, `res`, `next`

-### bundle.onResponse(callback)

-Intercept the response object and modify the response body.

-* `callback` - a function to execute on interception.
-The body will become the value returned from the function.
-Function takes 3 parameters: `body`, `req`, and `res`.

 ## Run Tests